surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.20.1 =
+= 3.20.1.1 =

 2015/12/27 - Added a "Copy to clipboard" icon for sharing and short URLs under the Social Preview tab, added an information notice when checking for duplicate meta tags.
+Fixed action button URLs on SSO settings pages.

 = 3.20.0 =